 - Racers will get refreshments at the checkpoints.
 They are expected to carry with them the mandatory gear at their own effort.

-- Racers must stay on the marked race course at all times.
+- Racers must stay on the marked race course at all the times.
 Shortcut is strictly prohibited.

 - Racers who departed from the race course must return to the point of departure on foot before resuming.